 Section 106: National Historic Preservation Act

-Area of Potential Effects (APE) Map with Proposed Alternatives:
+Area of Potential Effects (APE) Map with Preferred Alternative:

-The Area of Potential Effects is a geographic area within which an undertaking may directly or indirectly cause alterations in the character or use of historic properties, if any such properties exist.
+The Area of Potential Effects is a geographic area where an undertaking may directly or indirectly cause alterations of historic properties, if any such properties exist.
+Proposed alignments, adapted from the Maui County's Pali to Puamana Plan, converge at serval points in two distinct areas, where the alignments differ from one another, Olowalu and Ukumehame.

 Submit a Comment